HowarthTom/Data-Collection/README.md

 ## Milestone 5 - Creating a Docker image

 * Various Docker files were created to containerise the scraper and allow for deployment across platforms.
 * Firstly, a Dockerfile with the necessary components to build a docker image.
-This required massive restructuring of my code, as chromedriver and chromedrivermanager were incompatible.
-I changed the browser to firefox and used geckodriver instead.
+This required massive restructuring of my code, as chromedriver and chromedrivermanager were incompatible with the Dockerfile.
+The browser was changed to firefox and geckodriver was used instead, which fixed the issue.

 ```dockerfile
 FROM python:3.10.2-slim-buster